-Antero's GHG/Methane Reduction team, comprised of company leaders across different functional groups, reviews, analyzes, and determines whether emerging methane detection and quantification technologies can be implemented, best management practices, and new reduction technologies applicable to midstream operations.
+Antero's GHG/Methane Reduction team, comprised of company leaders across different functional groups, reviews, analyzes, and determines whether emerging methane detection and quantification technologies can be implemented, best management practices, and new reduction technologies applicable to our operations.
 The standing agenda includes a discussion and status update of previously identified opportunities, new and emerging mitigation opportunities to explore, an update on our reporting and volunteer commitments, and a discussion on climate-related risks.

 We are working to make our operations more efficient while providing a cleaner source of energy to our customers.
-Antero utilizes energy sources, including electricity, natural gas, and diesel for its compression, treatment, and transportation operations.
+Antero utilizes energy sources, including electricity, natural gas, and diesel for drilling and production operations.
+In 2019, 32.5% of the electricity Antero Resources utilized was derived from carbon-free sources (nuclear and renewables).